 Counsellors and therapists don’t always make a clear distinction but many tend to see counselling as short-term (a few weeks) and mainly ‘problem-solving’, and many regard therapy as long-term (at least a year or two) and ‘life-changing’.
 But effective counselling can go on for months, and good therapy can be very brief.
 So in actual practice there isn’t much difference.
 (A cautionary note: in some contexts the words ‘therapy’ and ‘psychotherapy’ mean psychoanalysis.
 Seeing an analyst is not the same as seeing a counsellor.)

 Two key things to expect

 To counsel someone generally means ‘to give advice’, but therapeutic counselling is actually more about careful listening and reflecting.
 As your counsellor, my main aim is to talk with you purposefully to enable two key things to happen:

 At the initial appointment, if you decide to come for further counselling with me on a regular basis, we will discuss what you want to achieve and how many sessions might be needed.
 Some people start with 5 or 6 and find that is enough; others decide to make the commitment for up to 20 weeks or much longer.
-(If regular weekly sessions are not possible because you work shifts or your job involves travelling, in most cases I’m able to be flexible to suit your requirements.)
+(If regular weekly sessions are not possible, in most cases I’m able to be flexible to suit your requirements.)